If your family earns more than $186,958 we’ll cap your subsidy.

 Example where a family’s estimate is under $186,958 but actual income is over this amount

 Jan and Richard have a child in centre based care 4 days a week.
 They estimated their family income to be $180,000 at the start of the year and haven’t updated it again.
-Based on the information we have, they can get $12,000 in subsidy.
-We pay $11,400 to their child care provider and withhold $600.
+During the year we pay $11,600 in Child Care Subsidy to their child care provider and withhold $600.

 After balancing their payments, their actual income was $190,000.
 This means we should have capped their subsidy at $10,190.